AdelmanLab/NIH_scripts/bowtie2stdbedgraph/bowtie2stdBedGraph.md

-##Bowtie2stdBedGraph
+## Bowtie2stdBedGraph

 Within this folder are included text files for chromosome sizes (dm3_chr_size.txt, hg19_chr_size.txt, mm9_chr_size.txt).
 These can be used with bowtie2stdBedgraph to make sure the bedGraph files do not include bins that extend past the end of a chromosome, thus generating an error when uploaded to UCSC.

 ### Usage: bowtie2stdbedgraph.pl

 Given a bowtie output file, the program produces a pair of bedgraph files containing the number of alignments per location, per strand.
 The program will optionally produce paired files containing counts normalized to millions of total aligned reads and binned alignment counts.
-Additionally, a single output file may be requested that contains the counts of both strands which have been shifted downstream, binned, and merged by summing the counts of corresponding locations  (as for ChiP-seq).
+Additionally, a single output file may be requested that contains the counts of both strands which have been shifted downstream, binned, and merged by summing the counts of corresponding locations  (as for ChIP-seq).

 The program is run with the following UNIX command line statement:
 ```
 perl bowtie2stdbedgraph.pl [options] [input file name] [desired track name]
 ```

-Options:
+#### Options:
 ```
 Options:
 -o	Desired output files.
 The program will always produce two files containing the